Astronautical Anomaly: October Brings Two Moons to Earth

 The "mini moon" is set to orbit Earth from September 29 to November 25.
 First discovered earlier this year, it measures only about 33 feet across, about the size of a school bus, which is tiny compared to the size of the moon at about 2,159.2 miles in diameter.
 Space.com states that "the 'mini-moon' is actually the tiny asteroid 2024 PT5, which usually orbits the sun as part of a small asteroid belt that follows Earth."

-During its orbit, this "mini moon" asteroid will trace a horseshoe-shaped path around our planet that will be visible to the naked eye.
+During its orbit, this "mini moon" asteroid will trace a horseshoe-shaped path around our planet as if it were our moon.
 Its trajectory has been closely monitored by astronomers, who expect it to be relatively unstable.
 It is likely to escape Earth's gravitational pull after a relatively short period of time as it’s pulled away by other gravitational forces in our solar system.
 Regardless of the length of its stay, PT5 provides a stunning sight for those with the right equipment to view it.
 While it is too small and dim to see with the naked eye, it can be seen using a professional telescope.
 Earth.com suggests that “a telescope with a diameter of at least 30 inches plus a CCD or CMOS detector is needed to observe this object; a 30-inch telescope and a human eye behind it will not be enough.”

 Near Earth Objects on Radar